ali4zimi/ali4zimi/README.md

 ### Hi👋,
 I am Ali Azimi, and I am web developer.
 I'm currently studying my master's degree at the Technical University of Munich.

-🔭 I’m currently working on some projects using VueJS and NuxtJS.

 <!--
 **ali4zimi/ali4zimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.